-(1) "Board-approved Curriculum" means content required in nursing assistant and medication aide training programs established by Board policy.
+- (1) "Assisted Living Facility" means a facility that is licensed by the State of Oregon and as defined by the Oregon Department of Human Services. - (2) "Board-approved Curriculum" means content required in nursing assistant and medication aide training programs established by Board policy.